Oluwasetemi/school_of_engineering_v4/slides.md

 ---

 # Undefined Elements and Custom Elements

-This explains how browsers handle undefined (unrecognized) elements and demonstrates how to define a custom element using JavaScript and the customElements.define() method.
+This explains how browsers handle undefined (unrecognized) elements and demonstrates how to define a custom element using JavaScript and the `customElements.define()` method.
 - Browsers do not fail when encountering unrecognized HTML elements.
-Instead, they treat these elements as anonymous inline elements, similar to &lt;span&gt;>.
-In the given example, the &lt;star-rating&gt; element is initially treated as an unrecognized element, and its contents are displayed as if they were inside a &lt;span&gt; element.
+Instead, they treat these elements as anonymous inline elements, similar to `<span>`.
+In the given example, the `<star-rating>` element is initially treated as an unrecognized element, and its contents are displayed as if they were inside a `<span>` element.
 - To define a custom element, JavaScript is required.
 The customElements.define() method is used to register a custom element by extending the HTMLElement class.

 ---